 Similar training support is needed for expatriates' and their family’s re-entry.
 Methods include knowledge together with practical exercises, games, videos of real live situations, role-playing, case studies which call on the relevant feelings.

 An idealised memory of the home country can prove devastating when confronted with reality.
 So many stories to share.
 But who is listening?

 At work, returnees bring their own experiences and skills learnt abroad, but back in the office they may prompt xenophobic responses.

 Support to returnees will vary depending on whether they have been socialised (fitting back in), alienated (gone native) or proactive (synergistic).

-The starting point is to identify what has been learnt abroad, both personally and professionally.
 Debriefing sessions will also entail training relevant members of the local organisation to decrease parochialism.

 My intercultural training combines knowledge with participants playing an interactive role with games, video clips of real situations, role playing, case studies, and importantly, de-briefing.

 I help leaders and managers who will work or have recently moved abroad to lessen the effects of the culture shock, making them more effective in ‘hitting the ground running’.

 Partners and families have a direct impact on the expatriation success and should be included in the training.

 Each session or session group is tailored to the learner’s needs, to their existing knowledge and their particular objectives to be met.